grantjenks/python-sortedcontainers/docs/development.rst

 Tested Runtimes
 ---------------

-SortedContainers actively tests against the following versions of Python:
+:doc:`Sorted Containers<index>` actively tests against the following versions of Python:

-* CPython 2.6
 * CPython 2.7
 * CPython 3.2
 * CPython 3.3
 * CPython 3.4
 * CPython 3.5
-* PyPy v5.1
+* PyPy
-* PyPy3 v2.4
+* PyPy3

 Life will feel much saner if you use `virtualenv <http://www.virtualenv.org/>`_ to manage each of the runtimes.